 Musician as entrepreneur

 Dear Aleksey, at Music Traveler you are first and foremost fantastic artists on the international stage with a far-reaching performance in countless concerts.
 Where did you get your entrepreneurial gene?
 How did it come to the start of Music Traveler?

 With Igudesman & Joo I’ve been travelling all over the world for more than 15 years, and what we do is comparable to a business.
 In my opinion, every artist is his own company.
 We also write about this in our latest book about creativity, “Save the World.”
 One chapter in the book is also about Music Traveler.

 I had the idea for Music Traveler while walking in the city park with my partner at the time.
 She is a pianist and when we were traveling, which was often, we always had the problem of finding a room to play music.
 It is the same with my musical partner Hyung-ki Joo.
 We are also always looking for rehearsal rooms.

 How did the idea become a business?
 Did anyone help you with the actual implementation?

 I approached my good friend and successful entrepreneur Julia Rhee with my idea.
-She immediately understood what it was about, as she used to be a pianist as well, and even in Vienna or New York always had problems playing music without disturbing the neighbors.
+She immediately understood what it was about, as she used to be a pianist as well, and even in Vienna or New York always had problems playing music without disturbing the neighbours.
 She became co-founder and CEO of Music Traveler.
 Before our launch, we still did detailed research to understand the music industry in its entirety and not just the market for some pianists.
-We quickly realized that there was a huge demand across all instruments, ensembles, bands as well as a wide variety of genres to find spaces to make music.
+We quickly realized that there was a huge demand across all instruments, ensembles, and bands as well as a wide variety of genres to find space to make music.